 - Keiko Kawashima - Professor at Nagoya Institute of Technology, Japan

-The discussion and an audience Q&A will be moderated by Nobel Prize-winning scientist, the Frank H. T. Rhodes Professor of Humane Letters, and a member of the KF Collegium of Eminent Scientists
+The discussion was moderated by Nobel Prize-winning scientist, the Frank H. T. Rhodes Professor of Humane Letters, and a member of the KF Collegium of Eminent Scientists - Prof. Roald Hoffmann

 Susan Quinn has written for The Atlantic, the New York Times Magazine, and the Boston Globe Magazine, among others.
 While a staff writer at Boston Magazine, she received both the Penney-Missouri Magazine award and the Golden Hammer Award (from the National Association of Homebuilders) for investigative reporting.